Dhruba-2026/Thermal-Modelling-Gray-Cast-Iron-Python/README.md

 # Thermal-Modelling-Gray-Cast-Iron-Python
 A Python-based 1D transient finite difference model for simulating the solidification behavior, heat transfer, and energy analysis of gray cast iron under realistic casting conditions.

+# Thermal Modelling and Energy Analysis of Solidification in Gray Cast Iron Using Python

 ##  Research Highlights

 * Developed a **one-dimensional transient thermal model** based on the **Finite Difference Method (FDM)** to simulate the solidification    behavior of gray cast iron under realistic casting conditions.